 The worst is not yet over.
-When a person suffering from such a condition visit a neurosurgeon or a physician they describe you as not curable and do not give you any hope.
+If the person suffering from such a condition visits a muscular dystrophy association they describe you as not curable and do not give you any hope.
 Even though god has given most of MD children special gifts like more intelligence and better brain then a normal human they are treated like they will always be pitied in life.
+Dr Alok Sharma has endeavoured the research to open up the treatment options for muscular dystrophy disease At Mumbai.
 Not many people have known these types of MD diseases.
-Initially it was known to be a very rare case but now it has been seen that more and more MD cases are seen in many people.
+Initially, it was known to be a very rare case, but, now it has been seen that more and more MD cases are seen in many people.

 The primary goal is to prevent development of contractures and maintain functional ambulation for as long as possible.
 A regular...